ADarkJourney/venatori/notes.md

 There are 5 levels of power.
 Typically a magus is at one power level throughout the entire course of their lives, however on a rare occassion with enough training a magus may attain a new level.

-Power, Skill (Novice, Adept, Expert, Master), Elements and Inana ability to bend the elements determing a magnus rank and designation with in the heirarchy of the Imperordo (from latin order and command: ordo, impero).
+Power, Skill (Novice, Adept, Expert, Master), Elements and Inate ability to bend the elements determing a magnus rank and designation with in the heirarchy of the Imperordo (from latin order and command: ordo, impero).

+A natural born Master of the highest power of any one element outranks all others except a Master Cesari.

+Each Magnus tends to add the desgination to their names when confiring within the Imperodo.

+For Example a master of the hightest power in fire who was natural born who's name is John Doe would indicate his name as such:  John Doe, MNIM5

+A novice third level cesari: NNC3

+An expert second level taught magnus in earth and water: EETAeM2

+The heirarchy is determined in the following order:  Skill level, Inate ability, Power level.

 ## Cesari
 _(from latin for alchemist: Cesarem)_
 A Magnus with the ability to bend all four elements at the same time.

-## The Emperordo
+## The Imperordo
 _(from latin order and command: ordo, impero)_
 The orginzation that rules over all Magnus, defining their heirarchy, rules and oversees the training of all magnus.